espsrc/spsrc_user_docs/docs/access.md

 and a minimal [Xfce desktop](https://www.xfce.org/).
 If you don't need a desktop environment for your research project we can offer plain SSH access via public-key authentication.

-**sudo** access will be granted to install new software and create user accounts for your collaborators.
+**sudo** access will be granted to install new software and create new accounts for your collaborators.

+Radioastronomers interested in using the [KERN](https://kernsuite.info/) repository can request a VM with the latest Ubuntu 18.04 LTS pre-configured.

-See what is available [here](tech_specifications.md)
+See what VM flavors and base images are available [here](tech_specifications.md)